Comparison matrix

 Bloom Energy is the most-recognized name in solid-oxide fuel cells (SOFC), used by enterprise data centers, hospitals, and large commercial sites for clean baseload power.
 SOFC is a fundamentally different architecture from internal-combustion generation: hydrogen or methane is electrochemically oxidized at high temperature, no combustion.
 Strengths: high efficiency at steady-state, low local emissions, and quiet operation.
 Trade-offs: high capex per kW, slow ramp time, and narrower fuel flexibility (primarily natural gas; hydrogen support varies by deployment).

-The GX230 sits in a different design point.
-It is a multi-fuel internal-combustion architecture with a grid-forming active rectifier, optimized for fast deployment, fuel optionality, and capex efficiency.
+The DOR sits in a different design point.
+It is a distributed power platform run by Power OS, built on a multi-fuel internal-combustion architecture with a grid-forming active rectifier and optimized for rapid deployment and fuel optionality.
 For sites with steady, predictable, baseload demand and a multi-year deployment runway, Bloom is a reasonable choice.
-For sites with bursty loads (EV charging, frac pumping, port at-berth), short deployment windows, or fuel-supply uncertainty, the GX230 is structurally better matched.
+For sites with bursty loads (EV charging, frac pumping, port at-berth), short deployment windows, or fuel-supply uncertainty, the DOR is structurally better matched.

 Architecture6-cyl ICE + grid-forming rectifier